-ADL Model Apartment
+ADL Model Apartment Lab

 The model apartment is a learning laboratory and may not be used for watching TV, movies, having a snack, storing and heating up your lunch, doing a load of laundry, etc. Since this room is used by several programs in the building, you are expected to be respectful of other people in the room.
 It may be scheduled for small group work and practice of ADL evaluation and intervention skills.
+Please view schedule posted outside of room prior to initiation of any activities in this space.

-Physical Dysfunction, Pediatrics, and Treatment Skills Laboratories.
+Physical Dysfunction, Pediatrics, and Treatment Skills Laboratories

 These laboratories may be reserved during weekday hours (when not in use for classes) or after hours/weekends for additional practice of skills.
+Please check availability posted on the schedule outside of the classroom and then reserve with the UWL front desk representative (Lizzie Dickman).